JonasGessner/JGActionSheet/README.md

 • Unlimited content capacity, thanks to UIScrollView.<br></b>

 ####iPad support:
-This is crucial, as many UIActionSheet alternatives don't offer iPad support.<br>
+While of course offering iPhone suppott, iPad support is crucial, as many UIActionSheet alternatives don't offer iPad support.<br>
 JGActionSheet takes the ideas of UIActionSheet but implements them much better.
 You can precisely show the action sheet from a specific point in a view and set the arrow direction like in a UIPopoverController!<br><br>
 The action sheet can also just be shown in the center of a view on iPads, like UIActionSheet.